History of the KLI

 In 2022, exactly 30 years later, the Klingon Language Institute was reborn as a new non-profit organization with the same mission as the original.

-Our membership is diverse, including Star Trek fans with curiosity and questions about Klingon language, RP gamers wishing to lend some authenticity to a Klingon character, as well as students and professionals in the fields of linguistics, philology, computer science, and psychology who see the Klingon language as a useful metaphor in the classroom or simply wish to mix vocation with avocation.
-Though based in the USA, the Institute is actually an international endeavor, presently reaching thirty countries, and all seven continents.
+Our membership is diverse, including Star Trek fans with curiosity and questions about Klingon language, roleplaying gamers wishing to lend some authenticity to a Klingon character, as well as students and professionals in the fields of linguistics, philology, computer science, and psychology who see the Klingon language as a useful metaphor in the classroom or simply wish to mix vocation with avocation.
+Though based in the USA, the Institute is actually an international endeavor, with members in all seven continents.

 The Klingon language is something truly unique.
 While there have been other artificial languages, and other languages crafted for fictional beings, Klingon is one of the rare times when a trained linguist has been called upon to create a language for aliens.
 Add to this over fifty years of the Star Trek phenomenon, a mythos that has permeated popular culture and spread around the globe.
 These factors begin to explain the popularity of the warriors' tongue.